 - Purchasers The name of the purchaser will be seen here.
 There are instances in which the purchaser will differ from the Ticker Holder, you will be able to see that here.

-- Reg # The Registration # show the order in which tickets were registered.
-The registration number is different than the ticket number.
+- Reg # The Registration number shows under which order the tickets were registered.
+The registration number is different from the ticket number.
 Many tickets can be purchased under a single registration number.

-- Email In this column, you are able to search for ticket holders by email.
+- Email In this column, you can search for ticket holders by email.

-- Date Sold You are able to search for tickets by the date they were sold using this column.
+- Date Sold You can search for tickets by the date they were sold using this column.

 - Order # Along with ID, Ticket, and Registration, each ticket is assigned an Order # which you can search for here.

-- Status You are able to view the status of a ticket order here.
+- Status You can view the status of a ticket order here.
 In the event a ticket has the “pay later” option and has not been paid for it will not be marked “completed”.